adsurov/playground/Readme.md

 ## Kudos
 This project was inspired by [Anna Harbour's JavaScript Coding Interview Exercises](https://github.com/annaharbour/js-coding-interview-exercises).
+Her repository contains a collection of JavaScript challenges designed to help prepare for coding interviews.
 Please check out her repository for more challenges and resources.